Beer Service · 17 min read

 What temperature should draft beer be served at?

-The DBQM notes beer should generally be stored between 34 F and 38 F and draught beer generally served between 38 F and 44 F.
+The DBQM notes beer should generally be stored between 34 F and 38 F; draught beer is commonly served around 38 F to 44 F by general serving convention.

 Why does serving temperature matter?